redexp/backbone-dom-view/README.md

 ### template:

 Hash where keys are jQuery selectors and values are hashes of [helpers](#helpers).
 When you extend views, `template:` field will be merged with all parents prototypes.
+As value of `template:` you can use `Object` or `Function` (which should return an object).

 ## Methods